Macrometacorp/docs/docs/streams/create-streams.md

 </TabItem>
 <TabItem value="js" label="JavaScript SDK">

-You must [Install the JavaScript SDK](../sdks/install-sdks.md) and [Connect to the GDN](../account-management/auth/connect-to-gdn.md) before you can run this code.
+You must [Install the JavaScript SDK](../sdks/install-sdks.md) before you can run this code.

 ```js
 // Connect to GDN.